kahypar/mt-kahypar/README.md

 -----------
 Mt-KaHyPar is a shared-memory algorithm for partitioning graphs and hypergraphs.
 The balanced (hyper)graph partitioning problem asks for a partition of the node set of a (hyper)graph into *k* disjoint blocks of roughly the same size (usually a small imbalance is allowed by at most 1 + ε times the average block weight), while simultaneously minimizing an objective function defined on the (hyper)edges.
-Mt-KaHyPar can optimize the cut-net, connectivity, sum-of-external-degree, and Steiner tree metric (see [Supported Objective Functions](#supported-objective-functions)).
+Mt-KaHyPar can optimize the cut-net, connectivity, sum-of-external-degrees, and Steiner tree metric (see [Supported Objective Functions](#supported-objective-functions)).

 <img src="https://cloud.githubusercontent.com/assets/484403/25314222/3a3bdbda-2840-11e7-9961-3bbc59b59177.png" alt="alt text" width="50%" height="50%"><img src="https://cloud.githubusercontent.com/assets/484403/25314225/3e061e42-2840-11e7-860c-028a345d1641.png" alt="alt text" width="50%" height="50%">